How to Beat Imposter Syndrome as a Blogger or Freelance Writer

 2. Relative Expert

-An absolute expert is the person who has put in their 10,000 hours of practice, and knows their skill or topic inside and out.
-They can talk about their craft at a high level, and there are generally few questions they don’t have a good answer for.
+This person has put in 10,000 hours of practice and knows their skill or topic inside and out.
+They can talk about their craft at a high level, and there are generally a few questions they don’t have a good answer for.

-Jimi Hendrix was an expert at guitar.
-Picasso is an expert at painting.
-Roger Federer is an expert at tennis.
+Jimi Hendrix was an expert at guitar, Picasso was an expert at painting, and Roger Federer was an expert at tennis.
 They each know more about their craft than 99.99% of the population.

-A relative expert rather, is someone with a perceived level of credibility due to the fact they know more about a subject than the person they’re talking to.
+This person has a perceived level of credibility because they know more about a subject than the person they’re talking to.
 The level and depth of the knowledge of a relative expert can vary greatly from person to person.

-For instance, we often look at the nightly newscaster as an expert, because they always appear to be knowledgeable in politics, business, or whatever else is going on in the world.
-The reality is the only thing they’re actually an expert at is reading the teleprompter.
-Yet, because they generally know more than we do about world happenings, to us, they appear to be an expert.
+For instance, we often look at the nightly newscaster as an expert because they always appear to be knowledgeable in politics, business, or whatever else is going on in the world.

 Look: You Don’t Need to Be An Absolute Expert

-Every day I see people who don’t pursue a business or skill because they aren’t an “absolute expert”.
-Often times there’s a mindset that if you don’t know everything, you don’t know anything.
+Every day, I see people who don’t pursue a business or skill because they aren’t “absolute experts.”
+Often, there’s a mindset that if you don’t know everything, you don’t know anything.

 This leads to imposter syndrome and can paralyze you from doing anything.
 But it doesn’t have to be this way.

-As long as you aren’t playing yourself off as someone who is an absolute expert, and you’re honest with yourself and others about your abilities, there’s a ton of opportunity for the relative expert in the world of entrepreneurship.
+As long as you aren’t playing yourself off as someone who is an absolute expert, and you’re honest with yourself and others about your abilities, there’s a ton of opportunity for the relative expert in the world right now.
+It’s easier than ever to devote 30 to learning something and position yourself as a relative expert.

-You could start learning a skill today, and within a couple weeks be able to help a lot of people with some of their basic problems.
+You could start learning a skill today and, within a couple of weeks, be able to help a lot of people with some of their basic problems.
 You just need to have the motivation to do it.

-Am I the worlds best at it?
+Am I the world’s best at it?
 Hardly.
-Do I know enough to provide significant value for someone who knows nothing about how to properly optimize a website?
+Do I know enough to provide significant value for someone who knows nothing about website optimization?
 Absolutely.

-To become a relative expert at something, you just need to be willing to devote enough time to learning the essentials of the trade, and then get hands on with your own projects to put the knowledge to practice.
+To become a relative expert at something, you just need to be willing to devote enough time to learning the essentials of the trade and then get hands-on with your own projects to put the knowledge into practice.

-So that said, how do you use the idea of being a relative expert to actually boost your credibility?
+So, how do you use the idea of being a relative expert to boost your credibility?

 The Three-Step Formula for Becoming a Relative Expert and Beating Imposter Syndrome